Airthics/denvair/.github/ISSUE_TEMPLATE/--test.md

 ---
-name: "\U0001F480 Remove"
+name: "✅ Test"
-about: Request a feature removal.
+about: Suggest a test for this project
-title: "\U0001F480 Remove Title"
+title: "✅ Test"
-labels: ''
+labels: "✅ Test"
 assignees: ''

 ---